ZahidSDS/dummyZahid-/readme.md

-# This project is client list, lookup, membership and 30 days expire notice, project orginally modified from github SportsLeague-QuickAdminPanel project
+# This project is client list, lookup, membership and 30 days expire notice, project

-## Laravel 5.4 based system
+Orginally modified from github SportsLeague-QuickAdminPanel project by Laravel 5.4 based system

 ## Admin login